martinsparre/ClusterArchitecturesAndComputations/README.md

 ===================================
 Next steps:
 Make a GPU programs that can:
-- write a function to do some work in the force_calc code.
+- One calculation has been ported to GPU.
+Think about the rest...
+- is it possible to pass the mass vector instead of the m2_ij matrix?